Why Financial Literacy is Important

-The financial decisions you make now will have a lasting impact on your future.
-We firmly believe that money management is an important, practical skillset for all students to learn, and practice.
+We firmly believe that money management is an important, practical skill set for all students to learn, and practice.
 Developing positive saving and spending habits will benefit you throughout your life.

 While this educational program is neither mandatory nor applicable as course credit, we strongly encourage you to browse through this section.
 Use the websites.
 Take some free, short lessons.
 Ask questions.
-SFS will continue to offer related opportunities and events each semester.
+The Financial Aid Administration office will continue to offer related opportunities and events each semester.

 Further, interested students, on-campus clubs/organizations, and faculty and staff members are always welcome to contact our office to request a presentation by a financial aid counselor trained and/or certified in personal finance management.